The Cry of the Owl (2009 film): Film and book

 Although being quite faithful to the novel, the film changes some details, including the dropping and adding of secondary characters.
 In the book, Nickie conspires against Robert (and has an affair) with Greg, although she is freshly re-married to the bland Ralph Jurgen.
 It is Ralph who informs Robert that Greg is actually alive and hiding (Robert then calls the police), while in the film Robert finds out at the police station.
 The final confrontation between Robert, Nickie and Greg takes place in Robert's flat, not in Jenny's house.
 Also, the distinctive use of the Louis Armstrong song A Kiss to Build a Dream On is the film's invention.

 According to Patricia Highsmith's former partner Marijane Meaker, the character of Nickie was modeled after Meaker as a "retaliation".

 Production and release

-The film is an American-British-Canadian-French-German co-production.
-The Cry of the Owl was shot in Ontario, Canada, between October and December 2007.
+The film is a co-production between BBC Films (UK), MACT Productions (France), Myriad Pictures (America), Sienna Films (Canada), Studio Hamburg International Production (SHIP), The Harold Greenberg Fund.
+It was shot in Ontario, Canada, between October and December 2007.

+The film was released in the UK October 9, 2009.

 It premiered on DVD and Blu-ray Disc in most countries, with Canada and France being among the few exceptions.
 It was released in the UK on April 19, 2010, and in the US on June 8, 2010.